 Facilitators can also use the Group Guidelines when speaking with a difficult member, one that the group hopes to retain, but only if he/she modifies their behavior to conform to the Guidelines.

 Harmony and respect are the keywords to any successful mastermind group.
-Written Group Guidelines will help you keep harmony and respect flowing smoothly.
+Written mastermind group rules and guidelines Guidelines will help you keep harmony and respect flowing smoothly.